 - Soul Trap projectile animation - I created patch using TES5Edit changing spell and effect.

-- Shrine of Azura LOD Fix
+- Shrine of Azura LOD Fix (not needed in SE).

 - Farkas wears wolf armor - I created patch using Creation Kit.